sap218/hugo-test/content/posts/bioinformatics-project.md

 ## Wrapping-up

-We intended to present this work at the BCS Mid Wales "Show & Tell" event as a [**poster**](https://github.com/sap218/misc/blob/master/bioinformatics_poster.pdf "bioinformatics poster").
+To finalise, I developed a [poster](https://github.com/sap218/misc/blob/master/bioinformatics_poster.pdf "bioinformatics poster") to present at the BCS Mid Wales "Show & Tell" event.
-But with 24 hours notice, I was also asked to prepare a presentation.
-The presentation was less than 5 minutes due to running out of time, but I [enjoyed my first experience presenting a research project](https://twitter.com/sap218/status/914106415664500736 "my tweet with me and my poster")!
+With less than 24 hours notice, I was also asked to prepare a 5-min presentation, which I [enjoyed my first experience presenting a research project](https://twitter.com/sap218/status/914106415664500736 "my tweet with me and my poster")!
-I also presented my poster to the Aberystwyth Bioinformatics lab, and we discussed the results and how some tools that were originally designed for short reads may need updating to handle longer reads.
+I also presented my poster to the Aberystwyth Bioinformatics lab, where we discussed how some tools for short reads aren't designed to handle long reads.

-I would like to thank my supervisor [Amanda Clare](https://twitter.com/afcaber "Amanda's Twitter") for the fun opportunity.
-Researcher [Andre Soares](https://twitter.com/GeoMicroSoares "Andre's Twitter"), for discussions about the data.
+I would like to thank my supervisor [Amanda Clare](https://twitter.com/afcaber "Amanda's Twitter") for the fun opportunity and researcher [Andre Soares](https://twitter.com/GeoMicroSoares "Andre's Twitter") for the help and discussions about the data.
-And [Sam Nicholls](https://twitter.com/samstudio8 "Sam's Twitter"), the developer of `Goldilocks`.
+Also thank you, [Sam Nicholls](https://twitter.com/samstudio8 "Sam's Twitter"), the developer of `Goldilocks`, for helping me!

 {{< figure src="/aberystwyth/poster.jpg" width=350 alt="me presenting my bioinformatics poster" >}}